 Certain legal acts by which some creditors are favoured over others are voidable if they were made when the debtor was already over-indebted (i.e., the liabilities exceeded the assets).
 Such acts must have been carried out within a suspect period of one year.24 They include the granting of security for obligations that did not have to be secured, the payment of claims by unusual means or the payment of debts before they were due.
 If the counterparty can prove that it was not, and did not need to be, aware of the state of over-indebtedness of the debtor, the relevant transaction cannot be voided.

 Finally, the law provides for the general revocability of any act performed with the intention of the debtor of generally harming their creditors or favouring certain creditors to the detriment of the others.25 In contrast to the other grounds for voidability, the suspect period of time is five years.
-Article 288 DEBL accounts for its wide application by establishing strict requirements, making it hard for claimants to prevail on these grounds, as not only the intent of the debtor needs to be proven but also that such intent was recognisable for the recipient.
-If the latter is a related party the burden of proof is reversed (i.e., the recipient will have to prove that the intent of the debtor was not recognisable for them).
+Article 288 of the DEBL accounts for its wide application by establishing strict requirements, making it hard for claimants to prevail on these grounds, as not only does the intent of the debtor need to be proven but also that such intent was recognisable for the recipient.
+If the latter is a related party, the burden of proof is reversed (i.e., the recipient will have to prove that the intent of the debtor was not recognisable for them).